broadinstitute/GPP-bulk-rnaseq-protocols/03_Differential_Gene_Analysis/README.md

 ------------------------------------------------------------------------

+The code sample here only shows the result of one comparison - Untreated sg1 vs Untreated control - for simplicity.
+Code optimization for analyzing the whole experiment is available as a [R script](Limma/means-model.R)

 In this example we analyzed the data set as a whole, allowing the linear model to “borrow” information across all the samples.
 Subsetting the data *will* change the results, and while the creators of Limma recommend analyzing the whole experiment together, this is not a hard and fast rule.
 See the [discussion on Bioconductor](https://support.bioconductor.org/p/p132527/) and the answer from the creator of DESeq2 on this topic.
-See DESeq code sample for an experiment where the data was subsetted.

-The code sample here only shows the result of one comparison - Untreated sg1 vs Untreated control - for simplicity.
-Code optimizations for analyzing the whole experiment is available as a R script.
+The DESeq folder contains example for how to carry out an analysis using a subset of the data.